acm-uga/archive/2019-04-22/README.md

 ---
-title: "Shuffle a Deck and do a BST check"
+title: "Shuffle a Deck and Do a BST Check"
 date: 2019-04-22
 ---